| | | | | |

 Understeer.
 You’ll notice it immediately in the mid-speed and fast stuff.
 The nose just washes wide.
 That’s 600-odd kilos of flat-six hanging off the back axle.
 Cranking on more lock only scrubs the fronts and makes it worse.
 Smooth steering, smooth brakes, smooth throttle.
 Honestly, smoothness matters more on the 992 than any other GT3 I’ve driven.

 Slow corners, though.
-That’s where the 992 earns its keep.
+Slow corners are where the 992 earns its keep.
 All that rear weight plants the tyres under acceleration.
 I get on the power earlier in this thing than the BMW or the Ferrari, and the exit speed out of tight hairpins is silly.
-Slow in, fast out.
-That’s the 992 in a sentence.
+Slow in, fast out – the 992 in a nutshell.

 Fast corners are sketchy.
 The rear swings like a pendulum, and any harsh input triggers snap oversteer, often with zero warning.
 Late in a stint when the tyres go off, those snaps get harder to catch.
 I’ve binned it at Eau Rouge more than once.
 You’ve got adjustable TC and ABS through the black box, and no manual clutch.
 Brake in a straight line, keep your hands smooth, and it’ll put down consistent laps.
 Bully it, though, and it bites back.